AndrejLazarevic/gallery_app_cypress/README.md

-Frontend and API Cypress tests for automating basic Gallery Web Application.
+This project contains frontend and API Cypress tests for automating a basic Gallery Web Application.
+Tests are also integrated with TestRail and Browser Stack so that they can be run on multiple OS/Browsers and results are automatically added in TestRail report.

-More info to come...
+More info  about tests and integration to come in the future...